Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 When tasting this soup, the flavor of soy sauce is gentle and mellow, with the flavor of seafood just enough to tingle your nose.
 The grease loaded on top may give the impression this dish is rather heavy, but do not worry, they will adjust the soup to your liking.

-This dish is so hot you may sweat, but so good you will not want to stop.
-This long-established store has kept its recipe since its foundation.
-Today it is still a very popular shop where many tourists from near and far come to eat.
+This dish is so hot it might make you sweat, but it's so delicious you won’t want to stop.
+This long-established shop has stayed true to its original recipe since its founding and remains a popular destination for both locals and tourists.

-Some locals claim that this is the only ramen shop for them.
-If you find yourself in the area be sure to stop in for their Asahikawa Ramen, Shoyu Ramen or one of their many other options
+Some locals even say it’s the only ramen shop they’ll go to.
+If you’re in the area, be sure to try their Asahikawa Ramen, Shoyu Ramen, or one of their many other options!

 -